Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 Matt, thank you for waiting.

-You've you've waited a long time.
+You've waited a long time.

 I once caught a train to Danbury.

-It's uh fine place.
+It's a fine place.

 Hi, Mark.

-Uh getting back to terrorism and the media.
+Getting back to terrorism and the media.

-And it was pretty scary because they were talking you know, they were hinting at pre-traumatic stress and talking about mental illness and basically saying don't anybody jump to conclusions about a motive.
+And it was pretty scary because they were talking about, you know, they were hinting at pre-traumatic stress and talking about mental illness and basically saying don't anybody jump to conclusions about a motive.

-And at the time I thought, you know, that's funny.
+And at the time, I thought, you know, that's funny.

-There have been all these plots we've heard of that were detected and broken up, people arrested, even the plot about uh Fort Dix, I think.
+There have been all these plots we've heard of that were detected and broken up, people arrested, even the plot about Fort Dix, I think.

 No.

-I think it all shows that the people in the newsrooms are are really afraid of American public opinion.
+I think it all shows that the people in the newsrooms are really afraid of American public opinion.

 The performance of Newsweek and the rest of the media was a complete disgrace in the week that followed that shooting.